deepbag/react-grid-x/README.md

 - `RGXTooltip`: The default tooltip component displayed for columns.
 - `RGXLoader`: The default loader component displayed when the table is in a loading state, which can be customized using the `loaderComponent` prop.
 - `RGXPopover`: The default popover component displayed for sorting and clearing sorting icons in the header.
+- `RGXSVGIcon`: The default component for rendering SVG icons used in the table, ensuring consistent styling and performance.

 ### Interfaces (Props)